Encouragement from a UK Headmaster

 The logistics of the application process for the US universities have become easier with increased experience and with more American universities joining the Common Application system, which is their equivalent to UCAS.

-Some schools now offer an in-house SAT course that runs for 12 weeks which prepares students, and they employ experts in this area to provide additional support and advice.
+Some schools now offer an in-house course to help students prepare for the SAT, a US university entrance exam, and they employ experts in the area to provide additional support and advice.

 While it is increasingly difficult to ascertain why some of our better candidates with stellar results have been rejected by UK universities, the emphasis on SAT scores and benchmark figures makes it easier to pinpoint the US universities that are appropriate to that particular student.
 With a number of generous financial aid packages available, US universities are becoming ever more economically attractive.